Land use, land-use change, and forestry: Climate impacts

 The land-use sector is critical to achieving the aim of the Paris Agreement to limit global warming to 2 C-change.

+Land-use change alters not just atmospheric CO2 concentration but also land surface biophysics such as albedo and evapotranspiration, both of which affect climate.
 The impact of land-use change on the climate is also more and more recognized by the climate modeling community.
 On regional or local scales, the impact of LUC can be assessed by Regional climate models (RCMs).
 This is however difficult, particularly for variables, which are inherently noisy, such as precipitation.
 For this reason, it is suggested to conduct RCM ensemble simulations.

 Extents and mapping

 A 2021 study estimated, with higher resolution data, that land-use change has affected 17% of land in 1960–2019, or when considering multiple change events 32%, "around four times" previous estimates.
 They also investigate its drivers, identifying global trade affecting agriculture as a main driver.

 Forest modeling

-Traditionally, earth system modeling has been used to analyze forests for climate projections.
-However, in recent years there has been a shift away from this modeling towards more of mitigation and adaptation projections.
-These projections can give researchers a better understanding of what future forest management practices should be employed.
-Furthermore, this new approach to modeling also allows for land management practices to be analyzed in the model.
-Such land management practices can be: forest harvest, tree species selection, grazing, and crop harvest.
-These land management practices are implemented to understand their biophysical and biogeochemical effects on the forest.
-However, there is a major lack of available data for these practices currently, so there needs to be further monitoring and data collecting to help improve the accuracy of the models.
+Earth system modeling has traditionally been used to analyze forests for climate projections.
+However, in recent years, there has been a shift away from this modeling towards more mitigation and adaptation projections.
+These projections can give researchers a better understanding of future forest management practices to employ.
+Furthermore, this new modeling approach also allows for land management practices to be analyzed in the model.
+Land management practices include forest harvest, tree species selection, grazing, and crop harvest.
+Land management practices produce biophysical and biogeochemical effects on the forest, and following the model can increase the likelihood of success.
+Where there is a lack of available data for these practices, further monitoring and data collecting are needed to improve the models' accuracy.